Celebrate Your Best Christmas Ever in Orlando!

 If your idea of the holiday season does not include anything tropical or islandy, then Disney’s Caribbean Beach Resort is not for you.
 But, being that we are in Florida, many families find it fun to enjoy this time of year with a tropical flair.

 Disney’s Caribbean Beach Resort is great for the holiday season at Walt Disney World for a few reasons.
 First, it is a Moderate resort, so it is a little easier on your budget.
 Second, it is fun to see and hear a tropical spin on the holidays.
 Most importantly, if your focus for holiday fun at Disney involves EPCOT or Disney’s Hollywood Studios then using the Skyliner to get to these two parks is so fun from this resort.

 While I prefer the EPCOT International Festival of the Holidays above the other Disney theme parks, Disney’s Hollywood Studios has some great holiday fun too.
-Don’t miss the decorations at Echo Lake and the adorable Sunset Seasons Greetings at night.
+Don’t miss the decorations at Echo Lake!
+Plus there is the brand new Jollywood Nights Christmas Party!

 Decorations: Simple and modern